staysail/nova-d/D.novaextension/README.md

 ## Deprecated

-This extension has been superceded by the much more complete [D-Velop][3] extension.
+This extension has been superseded by the much more complete [D-Velop][3] extension.
 We recommend updating to that version, and to uninstall this one.